thawney/SpatialHaptics/docs/hardware_setup.md

 ## Software Configuration

 The system automatically detects and configures for Thawney's driver board.
-No additional driver installation required - it appears as a standard USB audio device.
+It appears as a standard class compliant USB audio device.
+If you are on windows you will need to install the minidsp driver provided and make sure your windows sound setup is aware it is a 16 channel device, otherwise it may treat it as stereo.

 ### Testing Your Setup